ivankorobkov/python-inject/README.md

     cache.save('bar', bar)

 # `inject.params` injects dependencies as keyword arguments or positional argument.
-Alose you can use @inject.autoparams in Python 3.5, see the example above.
+# Also you can use @inject.autoparams in Python 3.5, see the example above.
 @inject.params(cache=Cache, user=CurrentUser)
 def baz(foo, cache=None, user=None):
     cache.save('foo', foo, user)